KatherineMichel/portfolio/doc/2024-recap.md

 ### Conference Snapshots

-After years of intending to do it, I created a page of my [favorite conference snapshots](https://katherinemichel.github.io/portfolio/favorite-conference-snapshots.html) and the stories behind them, as well as a page of [speaker, board, and organizer photos](https://katherinemichel.github.io/portfolio/speaker-board-and-organizer-photos.html).
+After years of collecting conference snapshots, I got organized and created a page of my [favorite conference snapshots](https://katherinemichel.github.io/portfolio/favorite-conference-snapshots.html) and the stories behind them, as well as a page of [speaker, board, and organizer photos](https://katherinemichel.github.io/portfolio/speaker-board-and-organizer-photos.html).

 ### Death in the Family